 What these trends mean

-A number of new startups have emerged over the last few years that aim to solve this problem, and for good reason: The consumer packaged goods market is expected to reach $14 trillion by 2025, according to McKinsey.
+Several new startups have emerged over the last few years that aim to solve this problem, and for a good reason: The consumer packaged goods market is expected to reach $14 trillion by 2025, according to McKinsey.

 For example, three companies being funded are:

 1. Unacast, a startup building a network of beacon and proximity data to assist brands with online targeting and attribution, which closed a $5 million Series A round in May 2016, bringing its total funding to $6.6 million.